flatironinstitute/sciware/23_CommandLine/main.md

   - defining how separate commands communicate
   - using constructs like variables, loops, & conditionals
   - repeating commands you've run in the past
-- *Standardized*: most scientific systems provide a familiar shell
+- *Standardized*: most systems provide a familiar shell

 ### Why not a desktop GUI?